 - Raising awareness, motivation, communication and cooperation

 To participate in e5, the municipality signs a basic agreement with the agency delivering the e5 programme in the respective federal state.
 In this agreement, the municipality commits itself to the principles and rules of the programme.
 In return, it receives technical and organisational support and advice from the respective agency delivering the e5 programme.
-Subsequently an e5-team is set up which is responsible for implementing the programme in the municipality.
-This team works independently from political parties and consists of the municipality’s administrative members, committed citizens, experts, business representatives, environmentalists, etc. In the first step, the e5-advisor checks by referring to a set of measures which opportunities for improved energy use are already being implemented in the municipality.
+Subsequently an e5-team is established which is responsible for implementing the programme in the municipality.
+This e5-team works independently and consists of the municipality’s administrative staff, committed citizens, experts, business representatives, environmentalists, etc. In the first step, the e5-advisor analyses which climate protection actions the municipality has implemented so far.
 The findings from this analysis and the resulting profile of strengths and weaknesses form the basis for the e5 team’s further work.

 Europe-wide success story

-Austrian communities taking part in the e5 programme for energy-conscious municipalities are automatically part of the “European Energy Award” programme – the European e5 counterpart, which evolved in 2004 from the Austrian e5 and Swiss “Energiestadt” (energy town) programmes.
+Austrian municipalities taking part in the e5 programme are part of the “European Energy Award” programme – the European e5 counterpart.
 If more than half of all possible measures to increase energy efficiency, supply renewable energy and for climate protection have been implemented, the municipality is awarded the “European Energy Award”.
 Where a municipality actually manages to implement more than 75 percent of all potential energy and climate-related measures, it is awarded the “European Energy Award Gold”.
-In 2017 as many as 19 Austrian municipalities out of a total 122 European municipalities already held the gold European Energy Award – Austria is therefore among the front-runners in Europe.
-The target at present is for half of all Austrians to be living in e5 municipalities and regions by 2025.